tenaciousRas/ledwax-web-ui/README.md

 ### Running the App during Development

-The angular-seed project comes preconfigured with a local development webserver.
+LEDWax Web UI comes preconfigured with a local development webserver.
 It is a node.js tool called [http-server][http-server].
-You can start this webserver with `npm start` but you may choose to install the tool globally:
+You can start this webserver with `npm start` but you may choose to install the tool globally (unnecessary):

 ```
 sudo npm install -g http-server